Generalization of core percolation on complex networks

 Moreover it was shown that the formation of the core is related to controllability robustness \cite{control1,control2} and some combinatorial optimization problems such as maximum matching and minimum vertex cover \cite{Karp, replica,Weight:whbook2005}.
 Also a generalized leaf removal process, which is applicable in minimum dominating set problem, has been introduced in \cite{MDS}.
 Using a time-dependent analysis, people have studied the core percolation related to this generalized leaf-removal algorithm.

-The leaf removal algorithm first was applied to finding maximum matching (and equivalently minimum vertex cover) in random graphs \cite{Karp}.
-However this algorithm is able to construct a maximum matching ( minimum vertex cover) for a vertex mean degree smaller than $e$, i.e. before the emergence of the core.
-For more dense networks, the algorithm stops since no leaf is left, while some edges or vertices remain uncovered.
-On the other hand, the Gazmuri algorithm provides an upper bound to the optimal solution for the networks with the large mean vertex degree \cite{Gazmuri}.
-In this algorithm, at each step a vertex is randomly chosen, and this vertex together with all first neighbors and incident edges are removed from the graph.
-However this algorithm is less successful in approaching an optimal solution for small and intermediate connectivities \cite{Weigt}.